courses

 Objectives:

-1. To write an article on a horticultural topic.
+1. To present a paper on a horticultural topic.

 2. To use the internet as a source of horticulture information, being careful to verify the validity of the information